Alphonso Smith: Detroit Lions

 On September 4, 2010, Smith was traded to the Detroit Lions for TE Dan Gronkowski.
 He had his first career interception on September 26 against the Minnesota Vikings.
 The following week, he beat Green Bay Packers receiver Greg Jennings on a jump ball for his second career interception.
 In a home game against the St. Louis Rams on October 10, Smith returned an interception 42 yards for a touchdown in the Lions' 44–6 win.
 Against the Washington Redskins on October 30, Smith had a big interception late in the game to help the Lions comeback to beat Washington.
 He led the Lions in interceptions for the 2010 season.

 A memorable moment of his Detroit tenure came in a Week 12 Thanksgiving loss to the Patriots in 2010.
 Coming into the game, Smith was first on the team with five interceptions.
 While the Lions were leading in the third quarter, Smith taunted New England quarterback Tom Brady with a finger wag after an incompletion.
-Brady would target Smith on three of his next four touchdown passes, as the Patriots ultimately scored 24 points unanswered to win 45-24.
+Brady would target Smith on three of his next four touchdown passes, as the Patriots ultimately scored 24 points unanswered to win 45–24.
 Overall, he was thrown at seven times accounting for five catches and three touchdowns, the last of which led to him being benched.
 Smith accepted responsibility for the turnaround, considering himself the catalyst and apologizing to the Detroit fans.

 On August 31, 2012, the Lions released Smith as one of their final roster cuts.
 He was re-signed on October 18 due to injuries to Jacob Lacey and Bill Bentley.
 In Week 7 against the Chicago Bears, Smith was fined $15,750 for horse-collar tackling Brandon Marshall.

+Personal life

+In November 2015, Smith was removed from his position as head coach of the Pahokee High School football team over allegations of unspecified "inappropriate conduct."

+In July 2016, Smith was charged with domestic battery against his ex-girlfriend.

+Death

+Smith died by suicide at a housing community in Pahokee, Florida, on September 2, 2026, at the age of 40.
+Hours before his death, Smith posted a suicide note on Facebook.